 Included in that health care category total was my surgical breast biopsy, a few doctor appointments for each of us, teeth cleanings, a trip to the emergency room for the spouse, high-deductible health insurance coverage back in the United States.

 We are healthy – and we are grateful.
 Tedly likes to say that is our only job now – to stay healthy.
 I agree.
-For example, I can’t be overweight with high blood pressure and pre-diabetic and expect to enjoy early retirement budget travel abroad – hiking volcanoes and swimming with whale sharks (the latter blog entry is coming soon).
+For example, I can’t be overweight with high blood pressure and pre-diabetic and expect to enjoy early retirement budget travel abroad – hiking volcanoes and swimming with whale sharks.
 But I can stay fit and healthy and ready to fight any ailment that might rise up against me.

 All of that said, for 2018 we decided to drop health care insurance.
 We are not required to buy it since we are not returning to the U.S. this year.
 (Read more about health care exemptions for U.S. citizens living abroad here.
 Note, as of this writing, that link has not yet been updated for 2018.)